|The Kid at the Transportation Unit red curb invitational. 1st place. Time to start thinking about Street League|

 Can you maximize a board for slappies?

 I don’t think it matters, but for me, I like to have a little bit of flavor on my board, some shape.
 I like to look down and see something.
-I’ve never been trick-oriented, so for a slappy board I want something that looks old-school and has a little bigger and has that feel to it, but I kind of like that no matter what, but that’s just a personal preference.
+I’ve never been trick-oriented, so for a slappy board I want something that looks old-school and has a little bigger and has that feel to it, but I kind of like that no matter what.
+That’s just a personal preference.
 It’s like saying: “I want a red board.”

 You were riding the punk point before it got cool again, and you’ve got the pointed nose on your current board.
 I can see that as having function for slappies and wall rides, that angle in allows you to have the leverage of a big nose, but is not going to bash into the curb so easily...